Football clubs

 1938 - 1939

-Griffins Athletic in the 1938-39 Hastings Wednesday League, but no other information is known about the team.
+Griffins Athletic competed in the Hastings Wednesday League during the 1938–1939 season, but no further information about the team is available.

 Halton Athletic